hackathonprojs/super-human-memorizer-demo/README.md

    ```
    (The application will automatically redirect to HTTPS if needed)

-3. **Writer Mode**:
+3. **Generate Story**:
-   - Enter a prompt (e.g., "Write an email to my bank")
-   - Optionally add context for better results
+   - Enter 12–24 words into the input field (live counter helps you stay in range)
+   - Optionally set a style (e.g., fantasy, sci‑fi, noir, history, inspirational)
-   - Click "📝 Write" to generate text
+   - Click "📝 Generate Story" to create a story that includes every word

-4. **Rewriter Mode**:
+4. **Rewrite Length**:
-   - After generating text, use the rewrite options to:
-     - Adjust tone (more formal/casual)
-     - Change length (shorter/longer)
+   - Use the length control to keep as‑is, make it shorter, or make it longer
-   - Click "♻️ Rewrite" to regenerate
+   - Click "♻️ Rewrite" to apply the length change

-5. **Copy Results**: Use the "📋 Copy" button to copy generated text to clipboard
+5. **Copy Results**: Use the "📋 Copy" button to copy the story to the clipboard

 ## Browser Setup